-Because occupations involving physical labor dominate the local economy, Brewster - Pateros is generally considered to be a blue-collar town.
-49.43% of the Brewster - Pateros workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Brewster - Pateros is a blue-collar town, with 49.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brewster - Pateros is a town of farmers, fishers, or foresters, sales and office workers, and service providers.
 There are especially a lot of people living in Brewster - Pateros who work in farm management occupations (26.82%), office and administrative support (12.13%), and management occupations (8.63%).

 The per capita income in Brewster - Pateros in 2022 was $21,552, which is low income relative to Washington and the nation.
 This equates to an annual income of $86,208 for a family of four.
 However, Brewster - Pateros contains both very wealthy and poor people as well.